Live FX rates · Reviewed 4 July 2026

 Are the rates on these pages live?

-Which currency pairs do you support?
+Which currency pairs does Cambridge Currencies support?

-Cambridge Currencies supports more than 100 major and emerging-market currency pairs across GBP, USD, EUR, AUD, CAD, CHF, CNY, INR, JPY, MXN, NZD, SGD, AED, ZAR, SEK, KES and UGX bases — including a wide range of cross rates.
-If your pair isn’t listed above, contact a specialist directly: many additional corridors can still be quoted on request.
+Cambridge Currencies supports more than 100 major and emerging-market currency pairs across GBP, USD, EUR, AUD, CAD, CHF, CNY, INR, JPY, MXN, NZD, SGD, AED, ZAR, SEK, KES and UGX bases, including a wide range of cross rates.
+If your pair isn’t listed above, contact a specialist directly — many additional corridors can still be quoted on request.

-Is Cambridge Currencies regulated?
+Is Cambridge Currencies FCA-authorised?

 How do I get a quote on a specific pair?